MoinMoin is a full-featured wiki engine (a wiki engine is software that enables you to run a wiki).

 Also we will cover some legacy deployment methods for serving MoinMoin from non-WSGI-aware setups.
 The needed adapters are included in the MoinMoin distribution.

-CGI: the classic protocol for web application serving - awfully slow but works (almost) everywhere.
+CGI: the classic among web application serving, awfully slow but works (almost) everywhere.

 Apache with mod_wsgi

 We won't go into the details of how to install mod_wsgi or Apache.
 Follow these instructions to setup mod_wsgi.
 If everything has been configured to your liking, you can test your setup with the application contained in test.wsgi (please read the hints included in the file).